 DrM: Famvir, an antiviral …

 Peggy: Yes, and he never even called back.
 I just thought, I don’t know what to do, I don’t know where to turn.
 I had a friend who Facebooked me and said, look at this and listen to the consultation phone call from this doctor in Birmingham.
-I did and I liked what I heard, so I started listening to it every Tuesday night.
+I did and I liked what I heard, so I started listening to it every week.
 I got the book after the first night, read the book and I thought, this sounds good and it makes sense.
 Although I was a little skeptical of vitamins and whatever, but it just made sense to me … Fortunately I was able to near enough that I was able to make an appointment and go see face to face, eyeball to eyeball.

 I will say that the one thing that stands out in my mind from that visit was, I asked you, Dr Murphree, ‘do you think I have fibromyalgia’ and you said to me, ‘I don’t know if it’s fibro or not, but even if we call it Peggy’s disease, we’re going to find out what’s wrong with you.’
 I was so impressed that somebody cared enough to see what was wrong with me, and that was it.
 When I came to you, I was at the bottom because I didn’t know where I was going to turn or what I was going to do.